Orla’s Moon 13-21 June 2017

-Wonderful Beast has recently benefited from a residency at Snape to develop ‘Orla’s Moon’, a new immersive music theatre production for babies, toddlers up to three years old and their parents and carers.
-The same talented team of artists which created our first highly acclaimed production ‘Orla and the Sun’, is involved: Sarah Booth designer, Abimaro Gunnell singer, David Ogle choreographer and dancer, Zoe Palmer librettist and director, Jack Ross composer and musician, and new comers Rosie Adediran singer and musician, and Keir Vine musician.
+Wonderful Beast has recently completed a highly successful tour of ‘Orla’s Moon’, an immersive and interactive music theatre production for babies, toddlers up to three years old and their parents and carers.
+The same team of artists which created our first show for this age group ‘Orla and the Sun’ was involved: Sarah Booth designer, Abimaro Gunnell singer, David Ogle choreographer and dancer, Zoë Palmer librettist and director, Jack Ross composer and musician.
+New comers Rosie Adediran singer and musician, and Keir Vine musician joined the team contributing their ideas, talents and skills.

-Special thanks to our funders contributing to this project: Arts Council England, Snape Maltings, Frank Jackson Foundation, Marchus Charitable Trust, Barbara Whatmore Charitable Trust, Babergh and Mid-Suffolk District Councils, Suffolk Community Foundation and the Lowestoft Cultural Education Partnership.
+Special thanks to our generous supporters: Arts Council England, Snape Maltings, Frank Jackson Foundation, Marchus Charitable Trust, Barbara Whatmore Charitable Trust, Babergh and Mid-Suffolk District Councils, Suffolk Community Foundation (The Bluebell Trust) and the Lowestoft Cultural Education Partnership.

 As part of our work in the community Wonderful Beast has been running a pilot project involving mainly Eastern Europeans working in local hotels and restaurants who have been enjoying informal meetings with us to share food, drink and their stories.
 One of the many positive outcomes of the project is a partnership with the Thorpeness and Aldeburgh Hotel Collection: together we are delighted to have initiated free English lessons for employees.
 Moving and funny personal stories are emerging from the students whilst confidence is slowly being built as they are welcomed every week into a nurturing and friendly atmosphere.
 More news in due course on how Sharing Our Stories is leading to a new production.